CHOOSEIT/CHOOSEIT/README.md

 Why private ?
 ElytraRacing is a premium plugin.

 ### A lot of stupid stuff
-Yes
+Yes.

 Why private 😱 ?
 Because.